Skip to content

 {timestamp}Current timestamp in milliseconds

-{format}File extension for the output format
+{format}File extension for the output format, without the leading dot (e.g. pdf)

 The oicana watch command works like oicana compile, but recompiles the template automatically whenever a source file changes.
 This includes changes to local Typst packages used by the template.